platformsh/platformsh-docs/docs/src/development/ssh/ssh-keys.md

 A given SSH key pair can only be linked to a single user account.
 If you add an already used SSH key to another account, you see the error: `SSH key can not be duplicated`.

-Generate a new pair of SSH keys for the second user account you want to add.
+To resolve this error, generate separate pairs of SSH keys for each account.

 You can use several SSH profiles with the `~/.ssh/config` file.
 More information about that file and its capabilities can be retrieved on your local machine with the `man ssh_config` command.